Long Island Dog Bite Attorney

 Dog Bite Claims in New York City

 Few things are as frightening as being attacked by a dog.
 Whether it was a strange dog that bit you or a trusted pet, you are likely suffering serious injuries as a result of the incident.
-Dog bite injuries can be incredibly painful and often leave lasting emotional scars, especially when the victim is a child.
+Dog bite injuries can be incredibly painful and often leave lasting physical and emotional scars, especially when the victim is a child.

 If you or someone you love was attacked or bitten by a dog, you do not have to face the consequences on your own.
 At the Law Office of Joseph J. Perrini, III, our Long Island dog bite attorney fights to hold negligent pet owners accountable.
 With nearly 30 years of experience, Attorney Joseph J. Perrini, III brings an in-depth understanding of the law to every case.
 He has successfully secured tens of millions of dollars on behalf of the catastrophically injured, as well as the families of those wrongfully killed, throughout Nassau County, Suffolk County, New York City and the surrounding areas.
 We encourage you to reach out to our firm today to learn how we can aggressively advocate for the justice and fair compensation you are owed.

 Is New York a Strict Liability State for Dog Bites?

 When it comes to dog bite cases, states typically follow one of two approaches: strict liability or the one-bite rule.
 Under strict liability, dog owners and handlers are always liable when their dogs bite another person, regardless of whether or not the owner or handler was negligent.
 In states that follow the one-bite rule, dog owners and handlers have a bit more leeway.
 An injured individual can generally hold the dog owner or handler accountable if they can prove that there was reason to know or believe the dog might be aggressive (i.e., if the dog bit or attacked someone in the past).